Your data and your rights

 Making a request on behalf of another person

-If you are making a request for personal data relating to someone else, we may need to confirm that you are able to access it on their behalf.
+You can request personal data relating to someone else, but we may need to confirm that you can access it on their behalf.

-Please note that children over the age of 12 are usually able to make a request for writing using their own right of access.
-We may ask you to provide a mandate form signed by them before we can disclose their personal data to you.
+If you are a parent, you can access information about your own children under age 12.
+Children over age 12 are usually able to request data for themselves.
+We may ask you to provide a signed mandate form before we can disclose their personal data to you.

 - The right to be informed about how we collect and use your personal information, through privacy notices such as this.

 - The right to request information we hold about you.
 This is known as a Subject Access Request and is free of charge.
 We must respond within one month, although this can be extended to three months if the information is complex.

 - The right to rectification.
 You are entitled to have your information rectified if it is factually inaccurate or incomplete.
 We must respond to your request within one month.
 If we decide to take no action, we will tell you why and let you know about your right of complaint to the UK Information Commissioner.

 - The right to erasure.
 You have the right to ask us to delete your information or stop using it.
 It will not always be possible for us to comply with your request, for example if we have a legal obligation to keep the information.
 If we decide to take no action, we will tell you why and let you know about your right of complaint to the UK Information Commissioner.

 - The right to restrict processing.
 You have the right to restrict how your data is processed in certain circumstances, for example if the information is not accurate.
 If a restriction is applied, we can retain just enough information to ensure that the restriction is respected in future.
 We must tell you if we decide to lift a restriction on processing.